 |Power Sources||USB-C||microUSB, GPIO|

-An hour and forty-five minutes of operating time are definitely not good for a portable device.
-However, if you use Raspberry Pi Zero, the results improve significantly.
+One hour and forty-five minutes of operating time is definitely not good for a portable device.
+However, if you use a Raspberry Pi Zero, the results improve significantly:

 Note that this is only for a single lithium battery, so there is a large room for improvement.
 You can add more batteries in parallel to prolong battery life.
-Also, the rated current is the mean from the datasheet.
+Also, the Raspberry Pi’s rated current is an average from the datasheet.
 The actual current readings may differ depending on your Raspberry Pi’s activity and peripherals.
 If you want to know the actual readings, you can use a current tester.

-Using the knowledge from the calculations above, we can formulate a rough estimate of our device’s battery life.
-For instance, if you have a 1000mAh battery, your device with a rated current of 1000mA will be up for an hour.
-Similarly, if you have a 40,000 mAh power bank, which is essentially lithium batteries in parallel, your 4A device will be up for an hour or 1A device for 40 hours.
-It’s really up to your application’s needs.
+Using the calculations above, we can formulate a rough estimate of our device’s battery life.
+For instance, a 1000mAh battery would be able to power a device with a rated current of 1000mA for one hour.
+Similarly, a 40,000 mAh power bank would be able to power a 4A device for one hour, or 1A device for 40 hours.
+It’s really a compromise between your project’s power consumption and how long you need the device to be powered by a single charge.

-All our computation assumes that the batteries are directly connected to a Raspberry Pi, which is bad practice.
-If you’re powering with a battery, you need to have a DC/DC converter to convert the 3.7V battery voltage to 5V Raspberry Pi voltage, which means you also need to consider converter efficiency.
-Efficiency affects battery life like a multiplier, so read the datasheet and choose a good converter carefully.
+The Raspberry Pi needs to be powered with 5V DC, so we need to have a DC/DC converter to convert the 3.7V battery voltage to 5V.
+This means the power consumption and efficiency of the converter needs to be considered when determining battery life.
+Efficiency affects battery life like a multiplier, so read the datasheet and choose a good DC/DC converter carefully.

-Finally, if you’re powering up the Pi with a rechargeable battery, you need to have a battery charge controller.
-Charge controllers, sometimes called BMS (battery management system), regulate incoming current and voltage to your batteries.
-They are also used to prevent overcharging, as a current monitor, under-voltage lockout, automatic recharge, etc. Put simply, they allow you to charge your lithium batteries safely, prolonging your battery’s lifespan.
+Finally, if you’re powering the Raspberry Pi with a rechargeable battery, you need to have a battery charge controller.
+Charge controllers regulate the incoming current and voltage to your batteries.
+They are used to prevent overcharging, allow you to charge your lithium batteries safely, prolonging your battery’s lifespan.

 There are three setups I have tried over the years.
 First is the minimal setup.

-To solve this, you need to have a DC/DC converter that ups your 3.7V to standard 5V.
+To solve this, you need to have a MT3608 3.7V to 5V DC/DC converter that ups your 3.7V to standard 5V.
 Take the output from the charge controller.
-Connect it to the converter’s input and connect the output to the 5V pin of the Pi.
+Connect it to the converter’s input and connect the output to the 5V pin of the Raspberry Pi.
 With this setup, you don’t have to worry about not making the most of your batteries.
 You also don’t have to disconnect the batteries every time you charge because of the built-in circuitry of DC/DC converters.

-The last setup is using a power boost module from Adafruit.
+The last setup is uses the PowerBoost 1000 charger module from Adafruit.
 This module works like a battery charge controller and a DC/DC converter in one.
-No need to have separate connections.
-Just connect a 3.7V LiIon/LiPoly battery, and you’ll have constant 5V output and regulated USB charging.
+No need to have separate modules.
+Just connect a 3.7V lithium battery, and you’ll have constant 5V output and regulated USB charging.